effectiveness

 First, people who are engaged have the greatest potential to make a difference.
 Part of being a business leader is making sure that you have the best possible team, and are creating an environment that challenges, motivates, and fosters growth and accountability.

-Disengaged employees or people who are unwilling or unable to work with/collaborate with others may not be your best choices regardless of how talented they may be.
+Disengaged employees or people who are unwilling or unable to work with/collaborate with others may not be your best choices, regardless of their talent.
 They could actually be detrimental to the overall team dynamics.

 Second, doing what you believe to be the right thing isn’t necessarily the best or right way to approach something.
-Being sensitive of the big picture and testing whether or your input is being viewed as constructive was a big lesson learned for me.
-If you are not being effective then consider that your execution could be flawed.
+Being sensitive to the big picture and testing whether or not your input is being viewed as constructive was a big lesson learned for me.
+If you have good ideas but are ineffective, consider that your execution could be flawed.
 Self-awareness is very important.

-And third, use your own examples as stories to help others understand potential solutions to problems in a non-threatening way.
-Let them make the connection to their own problems, thereby helping them become more effective and allowing them to save face.
+Third, use your own examples as stories to help others understand potential solutions to problems non-threateningly.
+Let them connect to their own problems, helping them become more effective and allowing them to save face.
 It is not a competition.
 And, if someone else has good ideas, help support them through collaboration.
-In the end it should be more about effectiveness, growth, and achievement of business goals than who gets the most credit.
+In the end, it should be more about effectiveness, growth, and achievement of business goals than who gets the most credit.

-While this seems like common sense to me now, my background and personal biases blinded me to that perspective.
+While this seems like common sense now, my background and personal biases blinded me to that perspective.

 My biggest lesson learned was about adaptation.
 There are many ways to be effective and make a difference.
-Focus on understanding the situation and its dynamics in order to employ the best techniques, as that is ultimately critical to the success of the team or organization.
+Focus on understanding the situation and its dynamics to employ the best techniques, which is ultimately critical to the team or organization’s success.